google-deepmind/graph_nets/docs/graph_nets.md

     configuration, no `None` field is allowed.
 Moreover, when using the default configuration, the features of each nodes, edges and globals of `graph` should be concatenable on the last dimension.
+* `edge_model_kwargs`: Optional keyword arguments to pass to the edge block model.
+* `node_model_kwargs`: Optional keyword arguments to pass to the node block model.
+* `global_model_kwargs`: Optional keyword arguments to pass to the global block model.

 ##### Returns: